Frequently Asked Questions

 It is Snape who catches Ron and Harry outside the Great Hall, not Filch.
 Professor McGonagall informs the boys that in their absence, Ginny has been selected into Gryffindor house.
 Hermione berates the boys for their reckless behavior with the car, but they find that the other Gryffindor boys regard them as heroes for such audacity.

 At Herbology class, Professor Sprout displays annoyance over Professor Lockhart's unsollicited advice in treating the damaged Whomping Willow.
-Lockhart takes Harry apart, apparently mistaking Harry's sincere efforts to get to Hogwarts as attempts to draw attention and become famous.
+Lockhart is apparently mistaking Harry's sincere efforts to get to Hogwarts as attempts to draw attention and become famous, and keeps providing him with unwanted advice throughout several chapters.
 During Herbology class, Justin Finch-Fletchley introduces himself as a Muggle-born student (in an deleted scene, he was introduced during the Duelling class).

-Hagrid is the next person to criticize Lockhart for his know-it-all attitude and continuous bragging; he mentions that Lockhart was the only applicant for the vacancy of Defence Against the Dark Arts teacher, and the post is rumoured to be jinxed, since no recent teacher has been able to stay in the position for more than a year.
+Hagrid is the next person to criticize Lockhart for his know-it-all attitude and continuous bragging; he mentions that Lockhart was the only applicant for the vacancy of Defence Against the Dark Arts teacher.
+The post is rumored to be jinxed, since no recent teacher has been able to stay in the position for over a year.

 Coming from a particularly rained out Quidditch practice, Harry meets Gryffindor's house ghost, sir Nearly-Headless Nick, but is nearly punished by Mr Filch for dripping mud and water on the floor; however, when Filch has to leave briefly to get rid of Peeves the mischievous poltergeist, Harry notices that Filch keeps a course for something called "Kwikspell" on his desk.
 Filch is so embarrassed that Harry has found it, that he lets him go.
 Upon leaving, Nick confesses that he arranged for Peeves to create a distraction for Harry, and would like the presence of Harry and his friends on his Deathsday Party.
 They attend the party and also meet Moaning Myrtle for the first time; however, the presence of Peeves causes quite some disharmony, prompting the trio to leave.
 The movie picks up when Harry hears the voice for the second time while serving detention with Lockhart and they discover Mr Filch's Petrified cat.
 Filch is quick to accuse Harry of targeting him for being a Squib.
 Harry has no idea what a Squib is, but Ron later explains that a Squib is someone born from magical parents, but without magical powers himself; the "Kwikspell" is a course that Squibs can follow to appear able to perform magic.